CodeDynasty-dev/Jetpath/docs/docs/middleware.md

 # Core Concepts: Middleware

-Middleware functions are a fundamental part of building applications with JetPath.
+Middleware functions are a fundamental part of building applications with Jetpath.
 They allow you to execute code **before** your route handler runs and **after** it completes, enabling you to implement cross-cutting concerns like logging, authentication, data validation, error handling, and response formatting in a clean, reusable way.

 ---